skst/ScreenSleeper/README.md

 1. If `/idle` value is greater than zero, wait until computer has been idle this long.
 2. If `/delay` value is greater than zero, wait this long.
-3. If `/standby` value is greater than zero, turn monitor(s) to standby and wait this long.
+3. If `/standby` value is greater than zero, set monitor(s) to standby and wait this long before turning them off.
 4. If `/lock` is specified, lock Windows.
 5. Turn off monitor(s).

-The application always delays at least one second before turning off the monitors so that the user has time to stop using the keyboard and mouse.
+*ScreenSleeper* always waits at least one second before turning off the monitors so that the user has time to stop using the keyboard and mouse.
 (Otherwise, they might unintentionally wake up the computer.)

-## Tasks
+## Example Tasks

 ### Turn off monitors immediately

 `ScreenSleeper.exe`

-### Turn off monitors in five seconds
+### Wait five seconds and then turn off monitors

 `ScreenSleeper.exe /delay 5`

-### Turn off monitors and lock Windows in five seconds
+### Wait five seconds and then turn off monitors and lock Windows

 `ScreenSleeper.exe /delay 5 /lock`

-### Turn off monitors and lock Windows when user has been idle for ten minutes
+### When user has been idle for ten minutes, turn off monitors and lock Windows

 `ScreenSleeper.exe /idle 10 /lock`

-### When user has been idle for ten minutes, wait three seconds and then turn off monitors and lock Windows.
+### When user has been idle for ten minutes, wait three more seconds and then turn off monitors and lock Windows

 `ScreenSleeper.exe /idle 10 /delay 3 /lock`

-### Put monitors in standby in 5 seconds.
-Wait ten seconds and then turn them off.
+### Wait five seconds; set monitors to standby for ten seconds; and then turn them off

 `ScreenSleeper.exe /delay 5 /standby 10`